 - AAS Medical Laboratory Technology Transcript Request Form

 - Request for Report of Grade Status Form

 - MUST be submitted directly by the instructor of the course, prefer electronically

-- Test for Essential Academic Skills-Version 5 for Allied Health (TEAS V for AH)
+- Test for Essential Academic Skills for Allied Health (TEAS)

-- The Test for Essential Academic Skills -Version 5 for Allied Health (TEAS V for AH) is scheduled throughout the academic year.
+- The Test for Essential Academic Skills is scheduled throughout the academic year.

-- Results of the TEAS V for AH is required to be turned into the Department of Health Sciences by the March 1 deadline.
+- Results of the TEAS exam is required to be turned into the Department of Health Sciences prior to the March 1 deadline.